Hackergwag/Wireshark/README.md

 <h2>Description</h2>
 This Project talks about Wireshark as a popular open-source network analysis tool used for capturing and inspecting data packets traveling across a network in real-time.
 It allows users to monitor network traffic, troubleshoot issues, analyze security vulnerabilities, and gain insights into network performance.
 Wireshark supports various protocols, making it a versatile tool for diagnosing and identifying potential problems within a network.
 It is widely used by network administrators, security professionals, and developers for its deep packet inspection capabilities and user-friendly interface.
-Writing a Bash script is simple.
-You start with a shebang (#!/bin/bash) at the top of the file, which tells the system to use Bash to interpret the script.
-Then, you can include any sequence of commands you would typically run in the terminal, such as file manipulation, program execution, or even complex logic with loops and conditionals.

 <br />

 <h2>Languages and Utilities Used</h2>